mdyzma/mdyzma.github.io/README.md

 * `_posts/`
 * `_drafts/`

 All other directories and files are MIT licensed unless otherwise specified.
 Feel free to use jekyll boilerplate as you please.
-If you do use it, a link back would be appreciated, but is not required."
+If you do use it, a link back would be appreciated, but is not required.

 [white-glass]: /assets/white-glass.png